TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-12-create-weird-fun-phpstan-rules.md

 ## 7. Your turn!

 Now it's your turn to make however weird, stupid, simple, non-sense PHPStan rule you want.
 Don't forget - nobody's watching and you can be creative beyond reason.

 Can you think it?
 Write it!

-It's your project, your rules, your fun and if it **brings any value, stick with it**.
+It's your project, your rules, your fun, and if it **brings any value, stick with it**.

 <br>

-Writing custom PHPStan rules is one the greatest assets when it comes to raising codebase value in time.
+Writing custom PHPStan rules is one of the greatest assets when it comes to raising codebase value in time.
 It stays in the project after you leave and helps others to keep the codebase clean and safe.

 <br>